springnz/sparkplug/README.md

 2. They can be unit tested in isolation.
 There are several utilities included in the project that facilitate this.
 This is covered in the section on testing below.
 3. Operations can be glued together using compact functional code.

-Note that this pattern involves decoupling pipeline definition from pipeline execution.
+Note that this pattern involves decoupling the pipeline definition from the pipeline execution, which enables a great deal of flexibility over how one defines pipelines and executes them.

-The one drawback of this is stack dumps are not normally that meaningful.
-Good error handling is important.
+It does lead to the one drawback in that stack dumps are not normally very meaningful.
+For this reason good logging and error handling is important.

 ## Execution on a cluster